vim-jp/vital.vim/README.md

 See [NYSL](http://www.kmonos.net/nysl/NYSL.TXT) for details.
 (English and Japanese)

 First, vital.vim is a bundling (static) library.
-We think everyone should use it easily, without the care about license.
+We think everyone should be able to use it easily, without worrying about licensing stuff too much.

 Second, In Japan, *Strict* Public Domain might be invalid.
 You outside Japan may interpret simply the license as Public Domain.